I don’t know if you’ve noticed, but concept art is extremely popular nowadays.

 Bear with me, cos this list might seem a little overwhelming:

-What a specific job will require in a portfolio really depends on the job - some will be a looking for an artist who’s great at landscapes, or at characters, or at creature design.
+What a specific job will require in a portfolio really depends on the job - some will be looking for an artist who’s great at landscapes, or at characters, or at creature design.
 Some will need a jack-of-all-trades to create concept art for the whole project.
 Try your best to tailor your portfolio to the kinds of concept art the job needs.

-No matter what kind of art they might need, usually all jobs will be looking for an artist with good understanding of art fundamentals - perspective, light, colour, anatomy, form, drawing, etc. They will judge your skill in the art fundamentals by what’s in your portfolio, so be sure to always do your best to fix mistakes in your work - if you can see a mistake, the people hiring you will definitely spot them!
+No matter what kind of art they might need, usually all jobs will be looking for an artist with a good understanding of art fundamentals - perspective, light, colour, anatomy, form, drawing, etc. They will judge your skill in the art fundamentals by what’s in your portfolio, so be sure to always do your best to fix mistakes in your work - if you can see a mistake, the people hiring you will definitely spot them!

 As well as a solid portfolio demonstrating good art fundamentals, you should also be versed in digital art software.
 Photoshop is the software of choice for most 2D concept art, but knowledge of 3D software like ZBrush, 3DS Max/Maya, Substance Painter, etc. will be seen as a bonus in some positions, and a requirement in others.